Nicolae Ceaușescu: Policies

 Nicolae Ceaușescu had a major influence on modern-day Romanian populist rhetoric.
 In the 1970s, a certain rehabilitation of pro-Nazi dictator Ion Antonescu was permitted to take place: while not explicitly condoned by authorities, the pro-regime novelist Marin Preda painted a "nuanced" and sympathetic picture of Antonescu in his 1975 work Delirul.
 The conflict with Hungary over the treatment of the Magyar minority in Romania had several unusual aspects: not only was it a vitriolic argument between two officially Socialist states, it also marked the moment when Hungary, a state behind the Iron Curtain, appealed to the Organisation for Security and Co-operation in Europe for sanctions to be taken against Romania.
 This meant that the later 1980s were marked by a pronounced anti-Hungarian discourse, which owed more to nationalist tradition than to Marxism, and the ultimate isolation of Romania on the world stage.

 The strong opposition to Ceaușescu on all forms of perestroika and glasnost placed him at odds with Mikhail Gorbachev.
 He was very displeased when other Warsaw Pact countries decided to try their own versions of Gorbachev's reforms.
 In particular, he was incensed when Poland's leaders opted for a power-sharing arrangement with the Solidarity trade union.
 He even went as far as to call for a Warsaw Pact invasion of Poland—a significant reversal, considering how violently he had opposed the invasion of Czechoslovakia 20 years earlier.
 For his part, Gorbachev made no secret of his distaste for Ceaușescu, whom he called "the Romanian führer".
 At a meeting between the two, Gorbachev upbraided Ceaușescu for his inflexible attitude.
 "You are running a dictatorship here", the Soviet leader warned.

-In November 1989, at the XIVth and last congress of the PCR, Ceaușescu condemned the Molotov–Ribbentrop Pact and suggested that the Soviet Union was repeating its mistake of appeasement towards an aggressive power by growing closer to the United States.
+In November 1989, at the 14th and last congress of the PCR, Ceaușescu condemned the Molotov–Ribbentrop Pact and suggested that the Soviet Union was repeating its mistake of appeasement towards an aggressive power by growing closer to the United States.
 This provided an indication of Ceaușescu's fear at the time of both superpowers interfering in Romanian domestic affairs.
 He also called for the reversal of the Pact's consequences, which would amount to the return of Bessarabia (most of which was then a Soviet republic and since 1991 has been independent Moldova) and northern Bukovina; both of these had been occupied by the Soviet Union in 1940 and again at the end of World War II.